ifazk/chobi/README.md

 to be mainly using Rust right now, and so things will be quicker to implement on my end.

+# Rust note
+It is an explicit goal to be single threaded, and use non-blocking code without busy spinning.
+There should not be any thread spawning code anywhere here.
+It is also an explicit goal to only rely on posix instead of needing separate special case code for Linux and FreeBSD.

 # ETA when?
 Perhaps never.
 If I get to understand all the features of sanoid and syncoid through this project, that's more than enough for me.